Distance Education - Military Affiliated Students

 Generally speaking, military students located outside of the United States may be subject to the laws of the country for which they are located.

 For purposes of Title IV, HEA program funds, effective July 1, 2018, 34 CFR 600.9 (d) requires an additional location or branch campus of an institution that is located in a foreign country to be authorized by the appropriate government authorization.
 Review of the Federal Register/Vol. 81, No. 243/ Monday, December 19, 2016/Rules and Regulations comments regarding 34 CFR 600.9(d) may provide guidance for an institutional exemption for some institutions on military bases for the purposes of authorization of an additional location or branch campus.
-Please note that this provision of the 2016 Federal Regulations is not delayed and became effective July 1, 2018 as scheduled.
+Please note that this provision of the 2016 Federal Regulations became effective July 1, 2018 as scheduled.